© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Nucleated coal mine and coke oven on Fountains Fell is a scheduled monument protected by Historic England under reference 1017715.
 View the official record →

-Nucleated coal mine and coke oven on Fountains Fell is a scheduled monument comprising industrial coal extraction and processing infrastructure located on the moorland of Fountains Fell in Yorkshire.
+The nucleated coal mine and coke oven on Fountains Fell is an industrial archaeological site located in the Pennines of North Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017715.

 Nucleated coal mine and coke oven on Fountains Fell is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017715.